Instant film is a window to something familiar but strange; the everyday and familiar objects frozen with a timelessness and odd nostalgia.

-But it's the modern polaroid equivalent, camera phones or the re-emergence of physical instant film, that grabs me today and I use most frequently.
-That yearning for the inside of the image to be inside out.
+But it's the modern equivalent of Polaroid, camera phones in your pocket and the re-emergence of physical instant film that grabs me and I use frequently.
+Yearning for the inside of the image to be inside out.

-In my film Lost In The Nameless City I used 135film which is found in single use disposable camera to capture London, alongside HD monochrome DSLR video.
-I was looking for new ways to see London; I shot large models of it and also manipulated cityscapes I filmed from rooftops.
+I used 135film for my film Lost In The Nameless City to capture London streets, combined with HD monochrome video.
+Naively I searched for new ways to see and observe London, an infinitely photographed city.
+I shot large models of the city I found and also manipulated cityscapes filmed from high rooftops.

 Follow my work on Instagram @cap.cow and check out my debut book - the first in new series: Candlelight Flavoured Bubblegum.